 You don’t have to!

 Many diets will eliminate these foods, but it really just makes you want it even more.

 Want to know a secret?

 Eating healthy does not mean that you have to have a perfect diet.

 That’s just not realistic (and let’s be honest- who wants to live the rest of their life never having your most favorite food?)

 An occasional indulgence is a great way to maintain a balanced view of healthy eating.

-Personally, I like to eat well 6 days of the week and enjoy whatever I want the 7th day.
+Personally, I like to eat well 6 days a week and enjoy whatever I want on the 7th day.
 Others find it helpful to stick to an 80/20 rule- eating whole foods 80% of the time and choosing whatever else the other 20%.